kjowong/PG_DevOps_HW/README.md

 $ python -m unittest -v tests.test_app
 ```

-### Test Application with on commandline
+### Test Application on commandline

+To test the functionality of the application, run the following `curl` commands while application is running in the background or another terminal window

-Accept Header with content type value application/json
+* Accept Header with content type value application/json:
 ```
 $ curl --header "Accept: application/json" http://0.0.0.0:5000/